webpack/webpack.js.org/content/guides/caching.md

   };
 ```

 W> Note that order matters here.
-The `'vendor'` instance must be included prior to the `'runtime'` instance.
+The `'vendor'` instance of the `CommonsChunkPlugin` must be included prior to the `'runtime'` instance.

 Let's run another build to see our new `vendor` bundle: